jenkinsci/huaweicloud-mastermonitor-plugin/README.md

 # huaweicloud-mastermonitor-plugin
-Plugin for Monitor Jenkins Master which can be scheduled by HuaweiCloud DevCloud.
+Plugin for Monitor Jenkins Master which can be scheduled by HuaweiCloud DevCloud Jenkins Master cluster.